williamrshen/williamrshen/README.md

-### Hi there, I'm William Shen! 👋
+## Hi there, I'm William Shen! 👋

 🚀 **About Me**
+- **2nd Year Mathematics Student at the University of Waterloo**
+- Passionate about **software development, game development, and competitive programming**
-I'm a **2nd Year Mathematics Student at the University of Waterloo** with a passion for **software development and game development**.
-I love solving unique problems, thinking outside the box, and bringing creative ideas to life.
+- Enjoys solving unique problems, thinking outside the box, and bringing creative ideas to life.

+***

 🛠 **Tech Stack**
 - **Languages:** Python, JavaScript, TypeScript, C++, Java